mgmeier/purescript-tutorial-bob2017/README.md

 You should see a green page with the text `[nothing happening yet]`.

-If you look at the browser console (Ctrl+Shift+i), you will find that `/bob16.js` can't be loaded yet.
+On opening your browser's console, you will find that `/bob17.js` can't be loaded yet.
 We will build this in the tutorial.

-The code we will look at in the tutorial will be made available here under `./src` (purescript) and `./static` (html, css).
+The code we will look at in the tutorial will be made available here under `./examples` (Purescript; JavaScript) and `./static` (HTML, CSS).
 You will need

-1. an editor to handle this code,
+1. an editor of your choice to handle this code,
-1. a terminal to run the compiler and receive the compiler errors, and
+1. a terminal to run the compiler and receive warnings and errors
 1. a browser to run the result.

 If you run into any trouble, at any time at all now or during the